hummingbot/hummingbot-site/docs/blog/posts/how-to-create-polkadex-account/index.md

 authors:
   - foundation
 categories:
-  - Governance
+  - Guides
 ---

-# Creating Your Polkadex Wallet - A Hummingbot User Guide
+# User Guide: Using Polkadex with Hummingbot

 ![cover](image0.webp)

+## Introduction

 Here's a step-by-step guide on how to create your Polkadex wallet and start your journey using Hummingbot!

 <!-- more -->

+## Prerequisites

 ## Install the Polkadex Extension